gouravm19/gouravm19/README.md

 - 👋 Hi, I’m @gouravm19
-- 👀 I’m interested in Blockchain Networking
+- 👀 I’m interested in SDE role
-- 🌱 I’m currently learning Google It Support
+- 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on Software Developing companies
+- 💞️ I’m looking to collaborate with Software development companies
 - 📫 How to reach me https://www.linkedin.com/in/gourav-mishra-ba53761a1/

 <!---